TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/HowToContribute.rst

 Review manuals
 ==============

 Pick a manual and review it.
-Either fix it or write an issue for it, if you cannot make the changes yourself.
+If you find something that needs fixing or something is missing, either fix it or write an issue for it, if you cannot make the changes yourself.

 To find the issues for a manual click on "Related links" (usually on the